A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: Examples

-Due to the above classification, Corollary~\ref{simplecase} is an immediate consequence of the previous results in this section together with the following general result (which allows us to assume that the base field $\kk$ is algebraically closed).
+Due to the above classification, { the proof of Corollary~\ref{cor:simplerestate} will follow as a} consequence of the previous results in this section together with the following general result .
 Recall that given a Poisson $\kk$-algebra $(A,\{-,-\})$ and a field extension $L/k$ we can equip $L\otimes_\kk A$ with the canonical Poisson bracket where the Poisson structure on $L$ is trivial and so $A$ becomes naturally a Poisson $L$-algebra.
 Namely,

 Below we assume $L\otimes_\kk A$ is equipped with this Poisson bracket.

 \begin{lemma} Let $(A,\{-,-\})$ be a Poisson algebra over a field $\kk$ of characteristic zero and let $L$ be a field extension of $\kk$.
 If the Poisson $L$-algebra $L\otimes_\kk A$ has ACC on radical Poisson ideals then the same holds in $A$. \end{lemma} \begin{proof} First note that, due to the nature of the Poisson bracket of $L\otimes_\kk A$, if $I$ is a Poisson ideal of $A$ then $L\otimes_\kk I$ is a Poisson ideal of $L\otimes_\kk A$.
 It suffices to show that if $I_1$ and $I_2$ are radical Poisson ideals of $A$ with $I_1$ properly contained in $I_2$, then the same holds for $L\otimes_\kk I_1$ and $L\otimes_\kk I_2$.
 Since $\kk$ is of characteristic zero, the ideals $L\otimes_\kk I_i$ are radical (recall that being a reduced ring is preserved under base change over perfect fields).
 By faithful flatness ($\kk$ being a field), $L\otimes_\kk I_1$ is properly contained in $L\otimes_\kk I_2$.
 The result follows. \end{proof}